slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - You don’t need 100 self-help books, all you need is action + self-discipline.
 - Get your dopamine from action.

-> *"Doing is faster than watching."
--- Naval Ravikant*

-> *"You miss 100% of the shots you don’t take."
--- Wayne Gretzky*
+> *"The possibilities are numerous once we decide to act and not react."
+-- George Bernard Shaw*

 > *"Knowing is not enough.
 We must apply.
 Willing is not enough.
 We must do."
 -- Bruce Lee*

-> *"The possibilities are numerous once we decide to act and not react."
--- George Bernard Shaw*
+> *"Doing is faster than watching." (...)
+"Impatience with actions, patience with results." (...)
+"Inspiration is perishable.
+Act on it immediately."
+-- Naval Ravikant*

+> *"You miss 100% of the shots you don’t take."
+-- Wayne Gretzky*

+> *"If it’s a good idea, go ahead and do it.
+It’s much easier to apologize than it is to get permission."
+-- Grace Hopper (rear admiral)*

 > *"If not you, who?
 If not now, when?"
 -- Rabbi Hillel*

-> *"If it’s a good idea, go ahead and do it.
-It’s much easier to apologize than it is to get permission."
--- Rear Admiral Grace Hopper*

 ### On resilience